gelcreative/gel-site-gatsby-netlify-cms/src/pages/blog/2020-04-08-4-ways-to-manage-your-brand-during-a-crisis.md

 description: >-
   When a crisis hits, your amygdala kicks into overdrive.
 It’s fight or flight—that survival mechanism in our brains that helped our ancestors outrun sabre-toothed tigers.
-There’s another lesser-known response
+There’s another lesser-known response.
 tags:
   - branding
   - brand messaging